 Dancing in Austin

-There is a vibrant and diverse dance scene in Austin including traditional, country-western, two-step, swing, salsa, blues and many more.
-On Wednesdays at 7:30pm, head to the Hancock Recreation Center for an Austin barn dance known as contradancing.
+There is a vibrant and diverse dance scene in Austin including traditional, country-western, two-step, swing, salsa, blues, and much more.
+On Wednesdays at 7:30 p.m., head to the Hancock Recreation Center for an Austin barn dance known as contradancing.
 A live band leads the set, calling out different types of movement, as 40-60 people move to the beat across a large dance floor.

-There are many farmers markets in Austin, but a local favorite is SFC Farmers Market, which is held in downtown on Saturdays from 9am-1pm.
+There are many farmers' markets in Austin, but a local favorite is SFC Farmers Market, which is held downtown on Saturdays from 9:00 a.m.-1:00 p.m.
 You can also visit a working farm inside the city limits at Boggy Creek Farm – just check their schedule in advance, as it varies based on harvest season.

 Brewery Tours and Tastings

 Austin is known for its craft beer and has more than a dozen breweries right in town.
-Do a complimentary beer tasting at Independence Brewery or take a brewery tour of Thirsty Planet or Hops and Grains – just make sure to reserve your space in advance.
+Take a brewery tour of Hops and Grain Fridays at 5:00 p.m., or Saturdays at 2:00 p.m. or 4:00 p.m. – just make sure to reserve your space in advance.

 For even more free activities, check the HI Austin activities board or talk to the staff.
-There may be a neighborhood tour, community dinner, or group outing that you can join where you can also meet other travelers staying at the hostel.
+Chances are, there's a neighborhood tour, community dinner, or group outing that you can join where you can also meet other travelers staying at the hostel.

-Find more free things to across the country in the HI USA Free For All.
+Find more free things to across the country in HI USA's Free For All series.

 You Might Also Like: